MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 > [!VIDEO https://www.youtube.com/embed/BXhMFjGFbTQ]

 Object anchors uses sensing and processing on HoloLens 2 to recognize a physical object and match it with a digital twin in Guides.
 This feature supports large static objects only.
+Review [best practices for choosing a target object.](pc-app-anchor-object-best-practices.md)

-## Overall process for creating an  *.guide*
+## Overall process for creating an object anchor

 To use object anchors, authors must complete the following steps: